Glial Cells as Perceivers of Musicality

 One paper was Glia Accumulate Evidence that Actions Are Futile and Suppress Unsuccessful Behavior, which reported an observation that glial cells are directly involved in decisions to “give up” when repeated attempts to do something fail.

-I realised that this is similiar to, albeit not exactly the same as, my hypothesis about how the human brain responds to song lyrics.
+I realised that this is similiar to, albeit not exactly the same as, the second component of my hypothesis about how the human brain responds to song lyrics, ie music causes the listener to not bother to think about how one might deal with a situation.

-The similarity is apparent if we describe both situations in terms of an individual “not bothering”.
+The similarity is apparent if we describe both scenarios in terms of an individual “not bothering”.

-The main difference between the two situations is that in the “giving up” example the individual eventually decides not to bother, whereas in the musical case the “not bothering” happens straight away.
+The main difference between the two scenarios is that in the “giving up” scenario the individual eventually decides not to bother trying, whereas in the musical scenario the “not bothering to try” happens straight away.

-Possible intra-glial cell communication involved in our response to music lyrics
+Possible inter-glial cell communication involved in our response to music lyrics

-But, if glial cells can be involved in deciding “not to bother”, and if glial cells are involved in the perception of musicality, then it is quite possible that the connection between these two things occurs directly within the glial cells themselves.
+If glial cells can be involved in deciding “not to bother”, and if glial cells are involved in the perception of musicality, then it is quite possible that the connection between these two things occurs via a connection from one set of glial cells to a different set of glial cells – without there being any intervening communication or processing involving neurons.

 That is, something like:

-1. Neurons perceive music, and the features of music cause certain patterns of activity.
+1. Neurons in certain cortical regions perceive music, and the features of music cause certain patterns of activity in those regions.

-2. Glial cells perceive these patterns of activity.
+2. Glial cells in those regions perceive those patterns of activity.

-3. Glial cells respond to the perception of these patterns by activating a “don’t bother” signal in relation to those parts of the brain involved in thinking about how to deal with a situation.
+3. Those glial cells respond to the perception of these patterns by transmitting a “don’t bother trying” signal to other glial cells.